 Speedify has kept things simple with three membership tiers, all of which include the standard options we’ve covered in this article.
 There are two personal membership plans and one business membership option.

 Team Plan – $9.99/month or $5.99/month for the 1 year plan per user

 All paid plans come with a 30-day money-back guarantee.
 We’ll admit to not having tried it for this Speedify VPN review, but the word on the street is there are no issues.

 Our biggest complaints against Speedify are that it’s registered in the US and that it doesn’t offer support for Netflix.
 From a security standpoint, ChaCha 256-bit and AES-256 encryption, the kill switch and DNS leak protection (on Windows and Mac) ensure that your information stays secure.

 Speedify’s channel-bonding technology is a unique feature that sets it apart from the competition.
-The fact that their free service has been increased from a measly 1GB to 5GB means that it’s a great choice for light VPN users, and at less than USD $5 (on an annual plan), it’s very affordable for heavy users as well.
+Moreover free service has been increased from a measly 1GB to 5GB and at less than USD $5 (on an annual plan), it’s very affordable as well.